sciencekitty66/ATMS-596-ResearchProject/README.md

 + /figures - Contains output plots and geospatial visualizations for the event

 ## Usage:
+Data Summary: The dataset consists of hourly simulation outputs encompassing the 48-hour period surrounding the December 14, 2024 event, cropped to the modeling domain of interest.
++ Data format: NetCDF4 (.nc)
++ Temporal Resolution: Hourly outputs

+How to Access the Data:
++ For Users on the University HPC: If you have access to the university's supercomputer/HPC cluster, the raw WRF output files are stored in the shared project directory.

 WRF Extraction: Start by opening variables_in_wrfout.ipynb to process output from the December 14, 2024, case study and generate initial animations or plots.

 Statistical Modeling: Run FRAMandOutageAnalysis.ipynb to merge meteorological parameters with outage counts and fit the regression models.